mozilla/www.ccadb.org/policy.md

 Each instance (i.e. PEM data) of a subordinate certificate only needs to be included in the CCADB once.

-If a subordinate certificate is revoked, the CCADB must be updated to mark it as revoked, giving the reason why within seven calendar days.
+If a subordinate certificate is revoked, the CCADB must be updated to mark it as revoked, including the reason for revocation, within seven calendar days of revocation.

 ## 5. Policies, Audits, and Practices ##